bhurwitz33/be487-fall-2023/exercises/01_intro_unix/01_03-working-with-files.md

 ~~~
 $ history
 ~~~
-{: .bash}

 to see a numbered list of recent commands.
 You can reuse one of these commands directly by referring to the number of that command.

 For example, if your history looked like this: